aredden/flux-fp8-api/README.md

-    "compile_blocks": true, // compile the single-blocks and double-blocks "offload_text_encoder": true, // offload the text encoder to cpu when not in use "offload_vae": true, // offload the autoencoder to cpu when not in use "offload_flow": false // offload the flow transformer to cpu when not in use }
+    "compile_blocks": true, // compile the single-blocks and double-blocks "offload_text_encoder": true, // offload the text encoder to cpu when not in use "offload_vae": true, // offload the autoencoder to cpu when not in use "offload_flow": false, // offload the flow transformer to cpu when not in use "prequantized_flow": false, // load the flow transformer from a prequantized checkpoint, which reduces the size of the checkpoint by about 50% & reduces startup time (default: false)
+    "quantize_modulation": true, // quantize the modulation layers in the flow transformer, which reduces precision moderately but saves ~2GB vram usage (default: true)
+    "quantize_flow_embedder_layers": false, // quantize the flow embedder layers in the flow transformer, if false, improves precision considerably at the cost of adding ~512MB vram usage (default: false)
+}
 ```